LeilaMoussa/PathfindingAI/README.md

 My best guess is that with more obstacles between seeker and target, there is greater overhead associated with maintaining the heap in A*.
 This overhead may decrease with larger input, where we may see the performance of the other algorithms decrease further.

 ### Conclusion
 Based on these remarks, I conclude that A* is generally the most efficient pathfinding algorithm unless the path between seeker and target is significantly obstructed.
 The Alternative A* that we chose performs consistently poorly as expected due to the inconsistency of the alternative heuristic.
-The performance of DFS, among other things, is related to the order in which the neigbors are listed, such that if the algorithm starts out going in depth in the wrong direction, it will end up creating an unnecessarily long path.
+The performance of DFS, among other things, is related to the order in which the neighbors are listed, such that if the algorithm starts out going in depth in the wrong direction, it will end up creating an unnecessarily long path.
 BFS is generally consistent and depends largely on the absolute distance between seeker and target because it operates like a flood and is bound to expand way more nodes than needed anyway.